Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 Note that this simple calculator is just an example of what you can do.
 If you want to see how a proper calculator like that would look, check out [Sprache.Calc](https://github.com/yallie/Sprache.Calc/blob/master/Sprache.Calc/SimpleCalculator.cs).
 Also, if you want to learn more about parsing, check out my blog posts about [parsing in C#](/blog/monadic-parser-combinators) and [parsing in F#](/blog/parsing-with-fparsec).

-## Going even further beyond
+## Making things even faster

 While compiled expressions execute really fast, compiling them can be relatively expensive.

 In most cases that's completely fine, but you may want to take the performance even further by using [FastExpressionCompiler](https://github.com/dadhi/FastExpressionCompiler).
-This library provides a much faster drop-in replacement for the `Compile` method, called `CompileFast`.
+This library provides a drop-in replacement for the `Compile` method called `CompileFast`, which executes much faster.

 For example, here's a simple benchmark that shows the difference: